 - Give students insights into how the legal system works

-- Train students in lawyering skills
+- Train students in lawyering skills and critical thinking

 - Instill values of professionalism

 Externship and clerking experiences are both valuable aspects of legal education.
 They are, however, different in focus.
 The chart below compares the law clerk experience to the externship experience: